Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 session, which is reproduced below.
 (If you don’t have the file already,

-create a file named snp-density.sh
+create a file named snp-density.sh and copy the below code

 into it.):